-18. How do I receive my survivor benefit?
+2. How do I receive my survivor benefit?

-You must complete an application for the survivor benefit and provide your marriage and a death certificate to your Benefits Administrator.
-If you receive any retiree benefit payments after the retiree's date of death, you must return them before you can receive the survivor benefit.
+You must complete an application for the survivor benefit.
+If the Judge dies in service, contact D.C.
+Courts, Human Resources Division for instructions.
+If the Judge dies in retirement, contact the Benefits Administrator for the application and instructions.
+If you receive any retiree benefit payments after the retiree's date of death, you must return them.

-19. How long can a surviving spouse receive the survivor benefit?
+3. How long can a surviving spouse receive the survivor benefit?